renehorstmann/Pixelc/README.md

   - size dialog needs frames
   - size dialog can morph the full image into frames
     - red text if not valid
+    - button as full image
   - gif export?

-- dialog colors, toolbar colors
+- dialog colors, toolbar colors,
   - or drawn

 - tutorial.md